Enforc3rr/VideoStreamingApplication/README.md

 1) Java for All Kinds of Upload and Conversion Of videos to Different Resolution Process as this process is CPU intensive.So,it's better to handle it in Java.
 2) Nodejs for Playback , Authentication-Authorization as these are just some simple I/O operations which NodeJs is pretty good at.

+### Updates :
+- Added Redis Support For Verifying JWT's origin ( By Storing IP of the logged in user in redis cache memory and matching it up during subsequent Requests)

 ### Backend Architecture / System's Design
 ![System's Design](Architecture1.jpg)